What is minimum essential coverage (MEC)?

 Acceptable insurance types under an ICHRA include:

-- Qualified health plans purchased on the open market, the ACA healthcare marketplace plans, or plans on a private exchange as long as they cover MEC with no annual or lifetime limits
+- Qualified individual health plans purchased on the open market, the ACA healthcare marketplace plans, or plans on a private exchange as long as they cover MEC with no annual or lifetime limits

 - Medicare Part A and B (together) and Part C can be integrated with an ICHRA and are eligible for premium reimbursements